In This Article

 However, for this article, I want to take an unpopular approach.

-The Bible makes it clear that spouses should NOT refrain sex from with each other.
+The Bible makes it clear that spouses should NOT refrain from having sex with each other.

 Why?

-Because then, Satan will tempt you using sex.
+Because then, Satan will tempt you with sex.

 Stop.
 Don’t rebuttal.
 Just seek to understand.